Guide

 If you sell products or services online, you may be required to collect sales tax in Texas, even if you don’t have a physical location in the state.
 According to the Texas Wayfair Law that went into effect on October 1, 2019, remote sellers and online marketplaces must collect and remit Texas sales tax (6.25%), plus any applicable local taxes, if they meet certain sales thresholds.

-When are you required to collect Texas sales tax?
+chart of When to collect Texas sales tax

 1. Register for a Texas Sales and Use Tax Permit.
 You must register for a seller’s permit through the Texas Comptroller of Public Accounts.